LiYuanyuanFighting/LiYuanyuanFIghting.github.io/_posts/2017_05_08_R_distribution.md

 **pnorm**
 The function pnorm returns the integral from −∞−∞ to qq of the pdf of the normal distribution where qq is a Z-score.
 Try to guess the value of  pnorm(0). (pnorm has the same default mean and sd arguments as dnorm).
-[reference](http://seankross.com/notes/dpqr/)
+It is comulative distribution function [reference](http://seankross.com/notes/dpqr/)

+**dnorm**
+probability distriution function